Perrry101/CRM_PROJECT/README.md

 ---

-> ⚡ *This is a portfolio project for educational purposes.
+> PS: *This is a portfolio project for educational purposes.
 Business recommendations would require further context and stakeholder input.*